bwx0/MPEResearch_WeedDetector/README.md

 Therefore, the scaling is less intensive, keeping more resolution and details, leading to better detection accuracy without relying on sliding window techniques.

+Key idea: Opt out non-weed regions by relatively simple traditional algorithm, and let the deep learning model focus only on the remaining part of the image.

 ### Challenges

 This project is indented to run on a Raspberry Pi 5, which has limited computational power.